 Reporting of Illegal or Unethical Behavior

-If employees suspect a violation of our Code of Ethics, they are asked to report it to their supervisors, to the Legal Department, or for Equal Employment Opportunity ("EEO") and harassment issues, to the Manager, EEO.
-The Company also also maintains 1 (800) 367-4611 as a toll-free confidential phone line that is available for reporting suspected violations by employees.
+If employees suspect a violation of this Code, they are asked to report it to their supervisors, to the Legal Department, or for Equal Employment Opportunity (“EEO”) and harassment issues, to the Manager EEO.
+The Company also maintains 1 (800) 367-4611 as a toll-free confidential phone line that is available for reporting suspected violations by employees.
 No one is required to give their name when using the toll-free confidential phone line.
 No action will be taken or tolerated against an employee who, in good faith, reports a suspected violation of this Code.
-Click here for further information.

 Additional Help and Information